pallets/flask/docs/cli.rst

 Command Line Interface
 ======================

+When you install Flask, it adds the ``flask`` command-line script (built with `Click`_) to your virtual environment.
-Installing Flask installs the ``flask`` script, a `Click`_ command line interface, in your virtualenv.
-Executed from the terminal, this script gives access to built-in, extension, and application-defined commands.
+You can run this script from the terminal to access built-in, extension, and application-defined commands.
 The ``--help`` option will give more information about any commands and options.

 .. _Click: https://click.palletsprojects.com/